Working efficiently on a project means that you achieve your goal with as few resources as possible.

 Think about this step properly.

-Planning the chronological steps of your woodworking project can really make a difference to the efficiency of your project.
+planning a woodworking project in chronological steps can really make a difference to the efficiency of your project.

-Although no two projects are the same, it is good to think about what went well and what went less well in this woodworking project.
+Although no two projects are the same, it is good to think about what went well and what went less well in this woodworking project planning.

 Take this to plan similar woodworking projects in the future and improve your skills and efficiency.